The Indian Monsoon

 Prabalgad, a fort near Panvel in Mumbai, is perched along the escarpment of the Western Ghats.
 The Western Ghats pose a barrier to the incoming moisture-laden winds from the Arabian Sea.
 The lush slopes are a sign of a healthy, diverse, and often endemic ecosystem.
 Image credit: Ankita_GSD via Pixabay

-As the ITCZ and TEJ shift, humid winds from southwest sweep over the Arabian Sea, hypnotically drawn to the low pressure zone over the Tibetan plateau - only to be thwarted by the Western Ghats.
-This escarpment or steep slope that fringes the western peninsular coast of India, reaching heights of upto 2,695 metres (or 8,842 feet) poses a significant barrier to the winds, forcing them to rise over the range.
+As the ITCZ and TEJ shift, humid winds from the southwest sweep over the Arabian Sea, hypnotically drawn to the low-pressure zone over the Tibetan plateau - only to be thwarted by the Western Ghats.
+This escarpment or steep slope that fringes the western peninsular coast of India, reaching heights of up to 2,695 metres (or 8,842 feet) poses a significant barrier to the winds, forcing them to rise over the range.
 As the moisture-laden winds rise and the air pressure drops, they expand, cool and condense, to rain down in steamy torrents over the western slopes of the Western Ghats.

 The eastern slopes, known as rain-shadow areas receive lesser rainfall.
 Yet over time, enough moisture-laden winds ascend over the Western Ghats to drench the northern plains of India.
 Recent research has also shown that the evapotranspiration from the vegetation along the Western Ghats may account for 25% of the rainfall experienced in peninsular India.